ho33einzadeh/example_connecting_and_query_mysql_python/README.md

 * Ament library version: 999

 ## Setup
-* To run this project,You must first install the Python connector and the mysql database on the system: in Cmd(Windows Command Line)(os = windows) or Terminal(os= MacOs)
+* To run this project,You must first Step install the Python connector and the mysql database on the system: in Cmd(Windows Command Line)(os = windows) or Terminal(os= MacOs)
+* In the second Step, we write a series of Python code related to the database connection in the IDE

 ### in Windows Command Line(CMD):